id/emqx-docs/en_US/data-integration/message-transformation.md

        - `Protobuf`
        - `Custom (External HTTP)`

        These decoders convert the binary input payload into a structured map.
-If you select `Avro` or `Protobuf`, their schemas must first be defined in the [Schema Registry](./schema-registry.md).
+If you select `Avro`, `Protobuf` or `Custom (External HTTP)`, make sure they have already been created in the [Schema Registry](./schema-registry.md).

        In a pipeline with multiple transformations, decoding is not required at each step.
 For example, if transformation `T1` has already decoded the payload, subsequent transformation `T2` can skip decoding, relying on the payload already being in the correct format.